mvasilyev/only-lunch/README.md

 ## Notes
 - Duplicates are prevented case-insensitively.
+- Groups are constrained to include at least one Local each.
+The number of groups is limited by the count of Locals.
+- If Locals are fewer than desired groups by size, fewer (larger) groups will be created.
 - If the final group would be smaller than the chosen size, members are distributed across earlier groups to balance sizes.
 - No backend; everything is in the browser.